Preventing injuries during military training

-PacMed doctor explains common injuries and preventative measures for military training.
+PacMed doctor explains common injuries and preventive measures for military training.

 Tired of getting hurt during military training?
 One local sports medicine doc has some tips.

 Dr. Stephen Gingrich, a sports medicine physician graduated from medical school back in 2010, and has been with PacMed since August of 2015.
 With a background in personal training, he has witnessed and treated many sports-related injuries, enabling him to identify the most common ailments associated with military training regimens and routines.

 Do you have any personal affiliation with the U.S. military?

 I do not, although I do currently see a lot of patients who either are or have been in the military.